edolinsky/cpsc320/asst4.md

 ### 2.2 A million little quadrants

+We do a divide and conquer solution as follows:

+*Note: we assume that the "add L-piece" part of the code tags the filled spots with some unique identifier in order to be able to see the solution when it is finished*
 ```
-1. recursively pick quadrant with missing square down to a 2x2

-2. fill that 2x2 up

-3. at the next level up add an l-piece as described above.
+FillRec(square, sideLength)

+    // base case
+    if(size = 2)
-4. fill up the other 2x2s
+        add L-piece to fill the square

-5. add the l- piece in, recurse the other quadrants as they now also have a missing piece
+    // recursive case, split into 4 more quadrants and join with an L-piece
+    else
+        create P1 to be the quadrant with the missing piece in it.
+        create P2, P3, and P4 to be the other 3 quadrants

+        FillRec(P1, sideLength / 2)

+        add L-piece on the corner of P1 with one square in each of the remaining 3 quadrants

+        FillRec(P2, sideLength / 2)
+        FillRec(P3, sideLength / 2)
+        FillRec(P4, sideLength / 2)
 ```

 ### 2.3 More whether-proofing

-No. In order for a solution to be possible for a certain square with side length x, x<sup>2</sup>-1 must be divisible by 3.
+**No.** In order for a solution to be possible for a certain square with side length x, x<sup>2</sup>-1 must be divisible by 3.

 With 2kx2k, take for example k = 3.
 Our square is then 6x6 = 36.
 36%3 = 0, so (36-1)%3 must be 2.
 And in fact
 35 / 12 = 11 remainder 2.
 So it is impossible to solve this problem and so therefore we can't always solve the general